 Initiatives aiming to reduce or capture carbon emissions.

-A committee of passionate nature protectors has been formed to review all applications and select three NGOs, non-profit organizations and social businesses to receive grants of 10,000€ each.
+A committee of passionate nature protectors was formed to review all applications and select four NGOs, non-profit organizations and social businesses to receive grants of 10,000€ each.

-In addition, Volvic will support these three organizations selected for the grants by promoting each of their nature protection efforts in Volvic’s national media space for a full year and hopes to inspire people to support these efforts by participating in and donating to active initiatives and causes.
+In addition, Volvic supported the four organizations selected for the grants by promoting each of their nature protection efforts in Volvic’s national media space for a full year, hoping to inspire people to support these efforts by participating in and donating to active initiatives and causes.

 Deputy Secretary-General of the German Commission for UNESCO